Tips | Cold Calling & Emailing

 Locating good contacts is critical when looking for a job.
 Keep your eyes open and be creative.
 Places to look for contacts include:

 • Directories that identify and organize prospective employers according to industry, career and/or geographic area.
-Numerous directories are available in the UTM Career Centre library and on the UTM Career Centre website.
+Numerous directories are available on the UTM Career Centre website.
+Go to “Jobs”, then “Resources & Links”, and then scroll to Researching Organizations.

 • LinkedIn is a great resource to locate companies and people who work in these companies.

-Once you have compiled an initial list of companies, determine who specifically within the company you should speak with or email.
+Once you have compiled an initial list of companies, determine who specifically within the company you should speak with, email, or message.
 You want to connect with the person most likely to be responsible for hiring in your area of interest.
 To do this:

 • Research the company, either online through their website, on LinkedIn, using directories/other publications, or with informational interviews.
 See the UTM Career Centre Information Interviewing and Company Research Tip Sheets.